 - Continue development for college applications and future work

 - Positive adult role models

 - Increased interpersonal communication skills

 - Greater understanding of financial management

+Most youth employment programs are in the summer.
+The application however may start from January, about 6 months before the program begins.
 Before starting to submit a SYEP, you need to consider these factors:

 - Due to limited space, most programs have strict application processing deadlines that must be met to secure a place.
 You must register early because the program is first come, first served.

 - Interviews may be needed with you and family members.

 - Age and eligibility ranges are unique for each organization, so make sure you meet these qualifications before you register.